What is a Wellness Examination?

-Simple blood & fecal sample will allow us to determine if your pet is free of array parasites and tick-borne diseases.
 During this exam, it is an excellent time for you to discuss any problems or concerns you may have in regards to your pet.

 When it comes to your pets' well-being, our Veterinarians and Staff are dedicated to providing the highest quality patient-care so that you and your pets can live a long, happy life together.

 How often should my dog or cat have a wellness examination?

 Adult pets should have a wellness examination once a year.
 As your pet ages, especially during the senior stage, a semi-annual examination may be recommended.